-The referral letter can be given to the patient to bring along to their initial psychology appointment, or emailed to me.
+The referral letter can be given to the patient to bring along to their initial psychology appointment, faxed to: 7160 0280, or emailed to me.

 Making An Appointment

 Patients need to contact me direct to make an appointment, and have a referral letter from you if they are wanting to claim Medicare rebates under the Better Access Program.
-They can either ring me on my mobile (0409 415 323) or email me.
-Please ask patients who ring on the mobile number to leave a message with the times they are available to take a call, and I will return the call on the same day.
+They can either ring me on (0409 415 323) or email me.
+Please ask patients who ring to leave a message with the times they are available to take a call, and I will return the call on the same day.

 The waiting period for an appointment is between 1-2 weeks if patients are not restricted as to specific times and days of the week when they can attend.